kayla-manning/election-analysis-2020/posts/final.md

 ![national-uncertainty](../figures/final/national_vote_dist.jpg)

 Luckily for Trump, the national popular vote does not matter if he can reach 270 Electoral College votes via statewide victories.
 While the forecast has a narrow Joe Biden victory as the point prediction, either candidate could reasonably win most of the battleground states.
-The below table lists each candidate's probability of winning each battleground state, ordered by the projected level of uncertainty:
+The below table lists the candidates' probabilities of winning each battleground state, ordered by the projected level of uncertainty:

 | State 	| Probability of Biden Victory 	| Probability of Trump Victory 	|
 |:-	:|-	:|-	:|